Kamakshaiah/PFSA/README.md

 # PfSA

-PfSA is a companion site for book Python for Statistical Analysis.
+PfSA is a companion site for my book - "Data Analytics using Python"